chenpf1025/IDN/README.md

 # Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.
 This is the official repository for the paper [Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise](https://arxiv.org/abs/2012.05458).
+(Accepted by AAAI 2021).
 In this paper, one of the contributions is to provide rigorous motivations for studying instance-dependent label noise.
 ```
 @article{chen2020beyond,
   title={Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.},